Last update: 23rd March 2018

 By using our guest WiFi (‘Service’), you agree that there are security, privacy and confidentiality risks inherent in accessing or transmitting information through the internet.
 It’s an open platform, with worldwide access and not everyone is as nice as you are.

-Urban Guild and the venues in the Group; Urban Reef, Urban Beach, Jenkins & Sons and the Wood Oven as the owners and providers of this network are NOT liable for any interception or transmissions, computer worms or viruses, loss of data, file corruption, hacking or damage to your computer or other devices that result from the transmission or download of information or materials through the internet service provided.
+Urban Guild and the venues in the Group; Urban Reef, Urban Beach, Urban Garden and the Wood Oven as the owners and providers of this network are NOT liable for any interception or transmissions, computer worms or viruses, loss of data, file corruption, hacking or damage to your computer or other devices that result from the transmission or download of information or materials through the internet service provided.

 Sorry about that, but accessing the internet can be risky!
 Virus protection software, encrypted connections and a dose of common sense are all handy to mitigate that risk.